CraftingDani/CodeEditor/README.md

-# A Simple code/text editor using NodeJS & Electron
+# A simple text editor using NodeJS & Electron
 by CraftingDani